Sign Up for a Free Account

 • The surgical treatment of epilepsy relies on ictal EEG to characterize the electroclinical localization of the epileptogenic zone.

-• Special waveforms, recording conditions, and new techniques are expanding EEG usefulness beyond the application in epilepsy to involve other brain diseases.
+• Special waveforms, recording conditions, and new techniques are expanding EEG usefulness beyond the application in epilepsy to involve other brain diseases, and artificial intelligence is evolving to assist in diagnostic evaluation.

 Historical note and terminology